 We have assessed the existing utilities in the area of the site and identified that some will need to be upgraded to provide sufficient capacity to serve the development.
 Some services will also be diverted where they cross the site.

 We are working with the various utility providers to ensure sufficient capacity is provided.

-We are currently developing our site wide drainage strategy, which will incorporate a range of sustainable drainage features including swales and permeable paving in a number of locations on the site.
+Our site wide drainage strategy, incorporates a range of sustainable drainage features including swales and permeable paving in a number of locations on the site.

 We have carried out analysis and surveys to identify the archaeological ‘interest’ of the site and the value of any remains present, in terms of non-designated archaeology.
 While the work completed to date has identified the presence of Roman period remains, these are restricted to the north-west corner.
 Through consultation with the Council’s archaeological advisor it has been established that they do not form a constraint to development.

 Noise from the A421 and M1 will be addressed through the inclusion, within the landscape proposals, of a bund and acoustic barrier which enables noise levels across the site to be compliant with the required standards.